vojeroen/cumulus/README.md

 * No documentation.
 * No user-friendly client.
 * No client authentication.
-* No automated file checking and repair yet (although the file repair algorithm can be launched manually).
 * The brokers are currently single points of failure.
 * Files may not be too large, as they are handled in memory.
+* Sequential instead of parallel file verification and reconstruction.

 ## Installation